LillyH78/ProiectSQL-Librarie_Online/README.md

                                       (14, 11, 1), (14, 12, 1), (14, 13, 1), (14, 14, 1), (14, 15, 1), (14, 16, 1),
                                       (15, 12, 1), (15, 13, 1), (15, 14, 1), (15, 15, 1), (15, 16, 1), (15, 17, 1);

-         * Adaugare date in tabela comenzi_clienti
+         * Adding data to the customer_orders table

            * insert into comenzi_clienti values (1, 1),
                                        (1, 2), (1, 3),